-This article provides indispensable information about Basset Hound care enabling you to take steps to keep your dog happy and healthy.
+This article provides indispensable information about Basset Hound care so you can take steps to keep your dog happy and healthy.

 It is important to develop a good relationship with a veterinarian.
 A veterinarian is the best resource for advice about the health and welfare of your Basset Hound and routine Basset Hound care.
 A good vet will: